sreehariX/ihack_aws_v1/README.md

 - Everytime we record audio and upload to backend we will send that to /audio/storehash endpoint just before deleting the audio file and get sha256 hash
 - This hash is unique for every input so the incase that user wants to verify in future whether his data is safe or not
-- He will upload that to the hash verification screen if the hash does not match then data is not leak if so then it is issue with our application .
+- He will upload that to the hash verification screen if the hash does not match then data is not leaked if so then it is issue with our application .
 By implementing this we give user security .

 ### How reporting works
 ![image](https://github.com/user-attachments/assets/625b7bfa-bd49-450e-9f78-c2de6f25d6b3)

 - Users report spam by submitting a phone number and description, which is sent to the backend API.
 - The backend checks if the phone number exists; if so, it increments the report count, otherwise, it creates a new report.
-- Users can view recent reports in the app, helping them stay informed about potential spam numbers and also we use this data to improve future modesl accuracy
+- Users can view recent reports in the app, helping them stay informed about potential spam numbers and also we use this data to improve future models accuracy

 ### deepfake detection